+1 (715) 408-2244 | call or Text | firstname.lastname@example.org

 Sand Island does not have as many caves as Romans or Meyers but it is a much shorter and intricate stretch of caves.
 There is the added bonus that they are on an island and the 2 mile open water crossing keeps the crowds down.
 You rarely see motor boats at these caves.
 The crossing to these caves is dangerous, you are exposed from every direction, even a South can create waves and white caps by the time you are half way through the open water crossing to Swallow Point.

-Meyers Beach is often crowded, sometimes you have to wait in line 30 minutes or more to get in to a cave.
+Meyers Beach is often crowded, sometimes you have to wait in line 30 minutes or more to get in to a cave and sometimes there are gas fumes in the caves from motor boats.
 The caves are amazing at Meyers but we suggest the 8 am early bird tour or the 4 pm sunset tour if you want to avoid the crowds.

-Romans Point is a hiddent gem, it has caves that are as good as Meyers Beach but without the crowds and it is a bit more sheltered from the wind.
-It has several public launch locations and the private property owners have ladders leading down the cliff, which makes this the sea cave location with the most extraction points.
-Romans Point is our personal favorite.
+Romans Point is a hiddent gem, it has caves that are as good and as numerous as Meyers Beach but without the crowds and fumes.
+It is a bit more sheltered from the wind and has several public launch locations.
+The private property owners have ladders leading down the cliff, which makes this the sea cave location with the most extraction points.
+Romans Point is appropriate for all ages and our personal favorite sea cave location.

 Madeline Island: There are about 1/4 as many caves at Madeline as those before it on this list but they are fun caves to paddle and if you look closely you can find one tunnel cave and one underwater cave.
 The caves won’t be as amazing as Devil’s, Sand and Romans but it is very protected from a West wind, so a good option for sea cave paddling on a West wind day, which is primarily what we get through the summer months.
 This location will have more crowds than Romans but still much fewer than Meyers.